-Kevin Kyaw is a pianist, educator, music arranger and arts advocate from Myanmar.
-He spent most of his childhood in Myanmar self-studying the piano, relying on free resources found on the internet and YouTube.
+Kevin Kyaw is a pianist, educator, arranger and arts advocate from Myanmar.
+He started learning the piano at the age of 12 and spent most of his childhood in Myanmar self-studying the instrument.
 During his first year of undergraduate studies in mechatronic engineering in Myanmar, he met Kimball Gallagher and Kaiyin Huang, two concert pianists from the United States and Taiwan, who ignited his passion in pursuing music as his lifelong aspiration.

 Under their guidance, Kevin won a full scholarship to attend Missouri Western State University (MWSU) where he was a student of Nathanael May and graduated summa cum laude.
-He then went on to study with Jack Winerock at the University of Kansas (KU) where he worked as a graduate teaching assistant, and earned a Master of Music in Piano Performance on a full scholarship.
-Kevin is continuing his Doctor of Musical Arts program at SUNY Stony Brook where he has been awarded a full scholarship to study with pianist Christina Dahl, and teach undergraduate music courses as a teaching assistant.
+He then went on to study with Jack Winerock at the University of Kansas (KU) where he worked as a teaching assistant and earned a M.M. in Piano Performance on a full scholarship.
+Kevin is currently a first-year D.M.A. student at SUNY Stony Brook where he has been awarded a full scholarship and a teaching assistantship to study with Christina Dahl.

-Kevin has performed across four continents at venues such as the City Hall of Yangon in Myanmar, Sala dei Notari in Italy, the Legislative Yuan in Taiwan, as well as the Acropolium of Carthage in Tunisia.
-He has participated in international music festivals such as Music Fest Perugia, Maccagno Piano Days Festival, soundSCAPE Festival and ATLAS Music Academy.
-Kevin has been named a first prize winner at the Kansas State MTNA-Steinway Young Artist Piano Competition, MWSU Concerto/Aria Competition, ATLAS Music Academy Competition and Philharmonic Society of Myanmar Festival Competition.
+Kevin has performed in four continents at venues such as the City Hall of Yangon in Myanmar, Sala dei Notari in Italy, the Legislative Yuan in Taiwan, as well as the Acropolium of Carthage in Tunisia.
+He has performed at international music festivals such as the Myanmar Music Festival, Music Fest Perugia, Maccagno Piano Days Festival, soundSCAPE Festival, and ATLAS Music Academy.
+He has also performed as a soloist with MWSU Symphony Orchestra and Virtuosi Brunenses Orchestra.
+Kevin was named a first-prize winner at the Kansas State MTNA-Steinway Young Artist Piano Competition, MWSU Concerto/Aria Competition, ATLAS Music Academy Competition, and Philharmonic Society of Myanmar Festival Competition.